jsoma/persine/README.md

 persona = engine.persona('Mulberry')
 ```

+This is useful in conjunction with signing in to YouTube (see below), allowing you to imitate a real user watching videos over multiple sessions.

 ### Launching Chrome and visiting pages

 You can use `with` to automatically start/stop Chrome.
+Makes life easy.

 ```python
 with engine.persona() as persona: